 Once at The Children's Hospital of Philadelphia, your baby will need intravenous (IV) medicines, and possibly a ventilator for help with breathing.
 Cardiologists and cardiac nurses in our Tabas Cardiac Intensive Care Unit (CICU) will immediately begin procedures to help stabilize your baby.

 Stage I, known as the Norwood procedure, occurs within a few days of birth.
-The animation to the right shows Stage 1 of reconstruction of a heart with hypoplastic left heart syndrome.
+The animation above shows Stage 1 of reconstruction of a heart with hypoplastic left heart syndrome.
 The shunt that is depicted is called a “Blalock-Taussig” shunt.
 Alternative types of shunts may be used based upon a child’s individual anatomy.

 For a small number of children, alternative approaches to the Stage I Norwood procedure may be recommended, such as heart transplantation or a combination of surgery and catheter-based treatment called a “hybrid procedure.”
 Compared to 25 years ago, there are now many different options for treatment of this complex heart condition; an individualized approach is taken for each and every child.
 Your doctor will explain each individual option, and why one particular approach might be recommended for your child.

 Stage II, known as the bidirectional Glenn or the hemiFontan, typically occurs within four to six months of birth.
-The animation to the right shows Stage 2 of reconstruction of a heart with hypoplastic left heart syndrome.
+The animation above shows Stage 2 of reconstruction of a heart with hypoplastic left heart syndrome.

 Frequent surveillance in infancy and early childhood is important to minimize risk factors for the eventual Fontan operation.
 Your child will also need a customized series of diagnostic tests between the planned stages of surgery, and throughout childhood.
 Additional surgical or catheter therapies, or in rare cases heart transplantation, may also be recommended.